 - Thank you for contacting (company name)

 - Paragraphing.
-Use paragraphs to make the text easy-to-read, place accents on important points, ideas.
+Use paragraphs to make the text easy-to-read, place accents on essential points, ideas.

-- Questions and important information.
-If you want to ask something, make a question visible.
-Write it closely to the beginning, as nobody will scan your email.
+- Questions and essential information.
+If you want to ask something, make your question visible.
+Write it close to the beginning, as nobody will scan your email.

 - Don’t use contracted forms.
 They are not appropriate in business communications.
 For example, NO I’m – I am, NO won’t – will not.

 - Be official.
-Don’t try to joke, as some of your jokes can be not understood correctly in different countries.
+Don’t try to joke, as some of your jokes may not be understood correctly in different countries.

 Be polite and accentuate that you a looking for the answer or thank the recipient for attention: